Jim Vicevich: Career

-After graduating with an economics degree from Bucknell University in 1974 and earning his master's degree from Boston University in 1977, Vicevich started his broadcast career at WTKR-TV in Norfolk, Virginia, where his coverage of the state's economy earned him the Associated Press Douglas Southall Freeman Award for outstanding journalism.
+After graduating with an economics degree from Bucknell University, where he was a DJ on the college's radio station WVBU, in 1974 and earning his master's degree from Boston University in 1977, Vicevich started his broadcast career at WTAR-TV in Norfolk, Virginia, where his coverage of the state's economy earned him the Associated Press Douglas Southall Freeman Award for outstanding journalism.
 In 1980, he moved to Connecticut to become the business editor for WFSB-TV, the local CBS affiliate, and later for NBC affiliate WVIT-TV.
 He went on to join CPTV in 1996 as a producer for an hour-long news magazine show entitled Connecticut Journal which covered state businesses and topics of personal finance, and took over as the anchor of the show in 1999.
 Over the years, he has earned a total of six Emmy nominations, but no Emmys.

 On April 2, 2006, Vicevich opened Sound Off Connecticut.

 Vicevich also founded Vicevich Interactive, a small business based in Simsbury, Connecticut which specialized in producing multimedia content on VHS, CD-ROM, and the internet via Adobe Shockwave and Flash content.
 His products have earned him four national Telly awards for excellence in corporate video.

 Today, in addition to the responsibilities of his show Sound Off Connecticut, Vicevich in the past, worked full-time as a financial advisor for The Advest Group, a consulting firm based in Hartford, Connecticut where he helps run their "Financial Education Solutions" program.